Carjacking facts about the violent form of motor vehicle theft.

 From the study of 1992-1996, the NCVS learned that each year 49,000 carjackings and attempts occur in the United States.

 About half of the reported carjackings were failed attempts.
-Of the completed carjackings, 92% had weapons where only 75% were armed during the failed attempts.
+Of the completed carjackings, 92% had weapons and only 75% were armed during the failed attempts.

 - Unfortunately, this statistic tells us that carjackers must be armed to be taken seriously by victims.